Zainab-Asghar/Fake-news-detection-project/README.md

- 1: Fake News Detection AI
+ 1: AI-Based News Authenticity Analyzer Using DistilBERT

-This project detects whether a news article is **Fake or Real** using a fine-tuned **DistilBERT** model.
+This project focuses on detecting the authenticity of news articles (Fake vs. Real) using a fine-tuned DistilBERT transformer model.
+The system is designed to support research in misinformation analysis and applied NLP, with an emphasis on accuracy, scalability, and real-world deployment.

 2: Features

-- Transformer-based fake news detection
+Transformer-based fake news detection using DistilBERT.
-- Cleaned & balanced dataset
-- Flask API for predictions
-- Ready for deployment
+Preprocessed and balanced dataset.
+RESTful prediction API built with Flask.
+Deployment-ready architecture.

+Model

 3: Model
 - DistilBERT (fine-tuned)